BanditQ: Fair Bandits with Guaranteed Rewards: Policy with full information feedback

-\\ Since the state variables $\{\bm{Q}(t)\}_{t \geq 1}$ corresponding to the users in class $\mathcal{P}$ evolve according to the recursion \eqref{q-ev}, we do not immediately have explicit control of the magnitude of the reward vector $\bm{r}'(t)$ and the regret bound for the auxiliary problem $\Xi.$ To control the queue lengths, we take an indirect route by making use of the regret bound \eqref{regret-bound}.
-Consider any stationary action $\bm{x}^* \in \Omega$.
+Unlike the analysis in \citet{patil2021achieving} and \cite{cai2018online}, which proceed by constructing stochastic confidence intervals for the mean rewards of each arms, we directly make use of the regret bound \eqref{regret-bound} via an "adversarial-style" analysis, which critically makes use of a new \emph{self-bounding} inequality derived below.
+Since the state variables $\{\bm{Q}(t)\}_{t \geq 1}$ evolve according to the recursion \eqref{q-ev}, we do not immediately have an explicit control on the regret bound \eqref{regret-bound} which depends on the queue lengths.
+Hence, to bound the regret, we take an indirect approach.
+Fix any feasible distribution $\bm{x}^* \in \Omega$.
 From Eq. \eqref{potential_change}, we have